phorton1/Arduino-theClock3/docs/wood.md

 the tube, **spin** them, and **adjust** them get them as **square as possible** before the epoxy sets up.

-Any *wobbles* introduced at this point will be permananent (as I learned the hard way a few times) so **take your time** and glue and **align** each gear sub-assembly on the (raw) brass tubes.
+Any *wobbles* introduced at this point will be permanent (as I learned the hard way a few times) so **take your time** and glue and **align** each gear sub-assembly on the (raw) brass tubes.
 If you end up with a **wobbly gear** it is probably better to just re-cut, re-sand,